Nastalgua/Project/README.md

 More information on this project can be found here: https://devpost.com/software/project-a9rz5m

+Check out a deployment of this project here: https://nastalgua.github.io/atom-hacks/#/

 ## Features
 * Map that allows makes it easy to pinpoint a specific location.
 * Chats that allow users to discuss with others who are also going to the same event.